-A quick, easy, highly flavorful homemade salsa recipe made with grilled pineapple, poblano peppers, serranos and more.
+Grilled Pineapple-Poblano Salsa recipe is a quick, easy to make, extremely flavorful homemade salsa recipe that's made with grilled pineapple, poblano peppers, serranos and more.
 Get the chips!
 It's time to bust out the grill.
-Salsa is the perfect appetizer or snack.
+Salsa is the perfect appetizer or snack for just about any occasion.

 Salsa is a beautiful thing, wouldn't you agree?
-I wrote a book dedicated specifically to salsa making - Chili Pepper Salsas - the Cookbook - just couldn't help myself.
 The beauty is in the many forms salsa can take, and the wide number of ingredients available to you.
 Cultures around the world have their own versions of salsas and sauces made from local ingredients, specifically chili peppers.
 The fact is, they're satisfying and delicious, and truly, they are SO easy to whip together.
 Lucky for me!

 At this point you can process them as much as you'd like.
 I like to keep mine somewhat chunky, though you can thin it out with more lime juice or even a bit of water.
 The choice is yours!